Participatory Systems Mapping

 - Be able to critically engage with existing research using this and similar methods (C and T)

-This module will give a thorough grounding in how and where to use systems mapping approaches, develop practical skills and encourage critical reflection.
+This course will give a thorough grounding in how and where to use systems mapping approaches, develop practical skills and encourage critical reflection.

 Indicative content includes: